Logiqx/gps-details/docs/devices/coros/advice/README.md

 At the time, COROS were the only brand willing to collaborate with the speedsurfing community and they developed a dedicated speedsurfing activity.
 Sure, it wasn't perfect (and a bit buggy) but it was a decent start.

-Since the original APEX Pro / VERTIX, several new watches released and approved for use on [gps-speedsurfing.com](https://www.gps-speedsurfing.com/); APEX 2 / APEX 2 Pro / VERTIX 2 / VERTIX 2S.
+Since the original APEX Pro / VERTIX, several new watches have been released and approved for use on [gps-speedsurfing.com](https://www.gps-speedsurfing.com/); APEX 2 / APEX 2 Pro / VERTIX 2 / VERTIX 2S.
 The newer devices are significantly better in terms of accuracy.